-Number Recommendation Response responsible for enforcing the Day Nurseries Act or successor legislation in the unlicensed sector are referred to as "inspectors," "investigators," "enforcement officers" or similar titles to reinforce their enforcement responsibilities.
-Bill 10, the Child Care Modernization Act, 2014, if passed, would provide the Minister of Education with authority to appoint "inspectors" and issue certificates of appointment for inspectors to use when conducting their duties.
+Number Number Recommendation responsible for enforcing the Day Nurseries Act or successor legislation in the unlicensed sector are referred to as "inspectors," "investigators," "enforcement officers" or similar titles to reinforce their enforcement responsibilities.
+Child Care Modernization Act, 20 ity to appoint "inspectors" and issutheir duties.
 35 The Ministry of Education should replace the "five day" standard for responding to complaints and concerns about unlicensed child care operators, with a more expedient and flexible approach which recognizes some cases require immediate reaction.
 The Internal Directive states that ministry staff conduct an initial site visit within five business days and immediately (on the same business day) if there is a health, safety or child welfare concern.
 The ministry has clarified in the Internal Directive that initial and follow-up site visits are conducted as soon as possible within the maximum timelines.
 36 The Ministry of Education should develop and train its enforcement staff on a process for triaging and prioritizing cases for enforcement.
 Enforcement Unit staff will be trained in adopting a risk-based approach in following up on unlicensed child care providers and prioritizing cases for enforcement.
 37 The Ministry of Education should revise its Internal Directives and Guidelines to clarify that the "third" site inspection, as opposed to immediate escalated enforcement steps, must be approved by the Director on The Internal Directive has been revised to specify that third site visits are authorized only in exceptional cases.
 The Director of the CCQAL corporate office will review all instances where a third visit has been recommended in lieu of progressive enforcement action after a provider has been found to be non-compliant at a second site visit.